Scoggins: Gophers QB Tanner Morgan at peace, ready to lead after father’s death

 The family held Ted's funeral last Friday.
 A large turnout from the community came.
 Morgan and his brother spoke at the service.
 Tanner echoed his father's message about not waiting for tragedy to draw closer to God.

 A Navy veteran, Ted received a burial with military honors.
-A burst of rain fell at the cemetery during the final prayer and playing of Taps.
-After the trumpet sounded its final note, the rain stopped and the skies cleared.
+A burst of rain fell at the cemetery during the final prayer and playing of "Taps."
+After the final note was sounded, the rain stopped and the skies cleared.

 Morgan couldn't help but smile.
 He felt at peace in that moment.